 - A dollar weighted basket of the 10 largest funds raised for the vintage year 2018

 - To raise large sums of money, funds need to win mandates from the largest asset owners (public pension funds, top endowments, etc.), which have preferred access and large and sophisticated staffs dedicated to finding the best of the best.

 - We will post the final list in 2019 once all data on the largest funds becomes available.

 Public Market Benchmark

 - The Vanguard Extended Market small and mid-cap index ETF (VXF) with 1.5X leverage

-- Solid academic studies have shown that Private Equity provides exposure that is similar to small to mid-cap equity markets.
+- Academic studies have shown that Private Equity provides exposure that is similar to small to mid-cap equity markets.
 Beyond this, private equity funds add a significant amount of leverage, which over time has the ability to significantly enhance returns.
 We think we are being very conservative by adding only 50% leverage but, as we mention above, feedback is appreciated.